A PHIL BRODIE

 drummer formerly of the legendary Beatles.
 Ringo quote.."I'm your

 basic offbeat drummer with funny fills.
-The fills were funny because I'm
+The fills were funny because I'm really

-drums because of that".
-Ringo is naturally left-handed but as he was taught to write right-handed, he has his drums set up for right-handed playing, however, he still
+of that".
+Ringo is naturally left-handed but as he was taught to write right-handed

+at school, he has his drums set up for right-handed playing, however, he still

 leads with his left hand.

 and as a founding member of the deathcore band Veil of Maya, formed in Chicago,

 drummer, played with Toto,